-The junction and freeway intersection types make use of the principle street to determine the intersection geometry.
-The principle street does not alter the smart junction behavior.
+The Junction and Freeway node types make use of the principle street to determine the node geometry.
+The principle street does not alter the Smart junction behavior.

 Left: Two junctions with different principle streets.
 Right: Two freeway intersections with different principle streets.
 In each case the principle streets are drawn in a darker shade of grey.